Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Neeka Mahdavi 9 months ago
+Neeka Mahdavi about 1 year ago

 I am a graduate student living in Oakland, and I support the resolution to explore a 3-year pilot Short-Term Encroachment Permit Program and move the city towards enhanced road safety measures.
 This initiative will create safer streets in Oakland by allowing schools, businesses, and community centers serving vulnerable populations to enhance traffic safety.
 The pilot program is a refreshing prospect for Oakland residents residing in high-injury network corridors, empowering community-based organizations to play a pivotal role in fostering safer streets, especially for our vulnerable BIPOC and low-income populations.